Pronouns in English Grammar: Types, Examples, and Rules

 Distributive Pronouns

-Distributive pronouns refer to members of a group (people or things) separately, one at a time.
-That means they represent group members (people or things) individually.
+Distributive pronouns refer to a group members individually, one at a time.
+They represent each member separately.
 Distributive pronoun examples are each, either, neither.

 Distributive Pronouns Examples – In a Sentence